qhmu/qhmu.github.io/news/index.md

 # {% include icon.html icon="fa-solid fa-newspaper" %}News

+### 2024-10-09

+Quanhua participated in teaching the course "Academic Integrity and Ethics in Science" at HKPolyU.
+His lecture is on "Ethical Use of Generative AI in Academic Research", a new topic that many people are interested in.
+Here are his [slides](https://drive.google.com/file/d/16vAchGXal8jISG9vMOoA4h187JZHWglW/view?usp=sharing).

 ### 2024-09-02

-Two undergraduate students, Hasin ISHRAQ and Chow Chi Yin Timothy, joined the lab for their Final Year Projects.
+Two undergraduate students, ISHRAQ Hasin  and Chow Chi Yin Timothy, joined the lab for their Final Year Projects.
 Welcome, Hasin and Tim!

 ### 2024-08-31